antonkaplanM/DeployAssist/Technical Documentation/03-Features/Expiration-Monitor-Feature.md

 ### Bug Fixes (October 2025)
 1. **Modal Data Not Loading**: Fixed duplicate HTML element IDs (`modal-title` and `modal-content`) that prevented the expiration details modal from displaying data correctly.
 Product modal IDs renamed to `product-modal-title` and `product-modal-content`.

+2. **Incorrect Expiration Date for Products with Multiple Line Items** (October 17, 2025): Fixed logic to use the **maximum end date** for product codes that appear multiple times in the same PS record with different dates.
+Previously, the system checked each individual line item's date, which could show products as expiring even when they had additional line items extending them further.
+Now uses the same date roll-up logic as the Provisioning Monitor page.
+   - Example: PS-4178 RI-EXPOSUREIQ now correctly shows end date as 2027-10-24 (latest date) instead of 2025-10-24 (nearest date)

+3. **Removed Extended Items Display** (October 17, 2025): Removed the "Show Extended" filter and extended items from display.
+With the new date roll-up logic, products with multiple line items automatically use the latest date, making the extended items display redundant.
+The monitor now focuses exclusively on at-risk products (those without extensions), reducing noise and improving clarity.

 2. **Status Column Incorrect**: Fixed backend grouping logic in `salesforce.js` to default status to `'extended'` and only mark as `'at-risk'` if ANY product is not extended.
 Previously all items incorrectly showed as at-risk.